-- Take measures to enact envisaged amendments to the laws governing independent state institutions, the Law on Referendum and People's Initiative and the Law on the Prohibition of Discrimination. - Continue the promotion of and activities under the Open Data Initiative. - Bearing in mind that a unified information system for access to, processing and presenting information bulletins (e-Bulletin) has been created and is available on the website of the Commissioner for Information of Public Importance (https://informator.poverenik.rs/naslovna), develop a user - manual for the application, deliver training for authorised persons in state bodies and LSGUs in how to work in the application and continue promoting the application among the public, the civil sector, the business sector and the media - Upon the adoption of the Law on Referendum and People's Initiative, draft bylaws and create an e-application to enable citizens to express their views electronically and in a credible manner. - Continue enhancing the e-Participation section of the e-Government Portal to improve e-participation.
+ments to the laws governing independent state institutions, the Law on Referendum and People's Initiative and the Law on the Prohibition of Discrimination - coordinated by MPALSG, MFIN, Ministry of Labour, Employment, Veteran and Social Affairs.

+Take measures to enact envisaged amend-

+- Continue the promotion of and activities under the Open Data Initiative - coordinated by OITeG. - Bearing in mind that a unified information system for access to, processing and presenting information bulletins (e-Bulletin) has been created and is available on the website of the Commissioner for Information of Public Importance (https://informator.poverenik.rs/naslovna), develop a user manual for the application, deliver training for authorised persons in state bodies and LSGUs in how to work in the application and continue promoting the application among the public, the civil sector, the business sector and the media - coordinated by the COM-MISSIONER FOR INFORMATION OF PUBLIC IMPORTANCE AND PERSONAL DATA PRO-TECTION.

+- Upon the adoption of the Law on Referendum and People's Initiative, draft bylaws and create an e-application to enable citizens to express their views electronically and in a credible manner - coordinated by MPALSG. - · Continue enhancing the e-Participation section of the e-Government Portal - coordinated by OITeG.

-in public authorities and to produce reports with recommendations for risk elimis to offer concrete proposals for changing horizontally for the implementation of the entire PAR AP
+horizontally for the implementation of the entire PAR AP